uchennaponuigbo/LoopingAudio_net/README.md

 # Version
 .NET Framework 4.7.8

+# Releases
+What is shown on the Releases Tab will not work properly when run.
+For now, I can only deploy this software from a removeable media, but in the future, I want to have a file share path so any user can download it seemlessly from the Internet.

 # What I've learned while making this

 * More about C# Events and how they work.
 * Working with an Audio Library
-* Properly Deploying a WinForm app.
-For now, I can only deploy to a removeable media, but in the future, I want to have a file share path so any user can download it seemlessly from the Internet.